 Hope and Optimism

 Hope and Optimism: Conceptual and Empirical Investigations is a 3 year, $4.9 million research initiative that funds new research in philosophy, psychology, sociology, and analytic theology on the nature and norms of hope and optimism.
 It includes funding for social science research, residential and non-residential fellowships, graduate students, workshops, conferences, an amateur film contest and a playwright competition.
 Co-directed with Andrew Chignell (Cornell University), 2014 – 2017.
 Visit the project website.
+Also, check out the new white paper on the research results of the project (which was also picked up by the WSJ.)

 The Experience Project